jmaldon1/Musher/README.md

 # Documentation

-Generate doxumentation using Doxygen, Breathe, and Sphinx.
+Generate documentation using Doxygen, Breathe, and Sphinx.

 ## Dependencies